Yiling-Huo/worldle-forever/README.md

-# Know Your Place
+# Worldle Forever

-A game where you guess the country/region based on the silhouette.
+A worldle-like game where you guess the country/region based on the silhouette.

 Maps taken from: https://github.com/djaiss/mapsicon.